-Students are introduced to communication and assessment of older adults in their first week of medical school, in a teaching block ("Talking to Patients in a Diverse Society: Introduction to the Older Patient") that highlights communication in conventional and alternative medical settings.
-Students visit clinics to observe clinical interactions between patients and caregivers, and meet in focus groups to analyze the interactions.
+Students visit clinics to observe clinical interactions between patients and caregivers and meet in focus groups to analyze the interactions.
 Later in the M1 year, students participate in small group sessions that introduce physical examination skills required to perform a Geriatric Functional Assessment.

-In the M2 year, students practice clinical examination of the older patient using a Geriatric Functional Assessment Standardized Patient Instructor (GFA SPI) for formative feedback, or role-playing sessions in small groups.
+Students practice clinical examination of the older patient using a Geriatric Functional Assessment Standardized Patient Instructor (GFA SPI) for formative feedback, or role-playing sessions in small groups.
 The skills taught in this session are re-enforced in the M3 year in the outpatient Geriatrics Center Clinics and inpatient rotations on Internal Medicine at the Ann Arbor VA and the University Hospital.
-A required write-up of a geriatric patient allows students to practice documentation skills, and get feedback from faculty.
-A comprehensive review of the unique aspects of geriatric assessment and management of complex patients is given in an M3 lecture.
+A required write-up of a geriatric patient allows students to practice documentation skills and get feedback from faculty.